 👋 My name is Chris Guthrie.
 I’m currently pursuing a research-based Computer Science Master’s at the University of Colorado in Boulder (my hometown!).
-I’m also developing a privacy-first RSS recommendation feed called Kitpicks – link coming soon!
+I’m also developing a privacy-first RSS discovery feed called Kitpicks!

 CV in Brief